 Discipline equals freedom.

-A lot of important knowledge exists for hundreds or even thousands of years.
-But what is simple to understand in theory, is difficult to apply in life.
+Much of critical wisdom has existed for thousands of years.
+But, what is simple to understand in theory, can be difficult to apply in life.